Seablade/THEA333/01-Basics.md

 ![2c](./images/itlsr-15.jpg)

  - When two wave forms add, they can add constructively or destructively
- - Constructive Interference: When the result of two wave forms adding is greater in amplitude than either original
+ - *Constructive Interference*: When the result of two wave forms adding is greater in amplitude than either original
- - Destructive Interference: When the result of two wave forms adding is weaker in amplitude than either original
+ - *Destructive Interference*: When the result of two wave forms adding is weaker in amplitude than either original

 ## Speed of Sound